yassinebridi/serpl/README.md

 ## Features

-- Search for keywords across an entire project folder.
+- Search for keywords across an entire project folder, with options for case sensitivity, AST Grep and more.
-- Replace keywords with options for preserving case.
+- Replace keywords with options for preserving case, AST Grep and more.
 - Interactive preview of search results.
 - Keyboard navigation for efficient workflow.
 - Configurable key bindings and search modes.